Situation Room briefing on Iran crisis concludes, as McConnell says 'measured' response is coming

 McConnell confirmed the U.S.'s firm position that the drone was operating in international airspace, even as Iran has tried to make the case that the drone had "violated" Iranian airspace.

+In a statement, House Republican Leader Kevin McCarthy and Ranking Members Rep. Michael McCaul (House Foreign Affairs), Rep. Devin Nunes (House Intelligence), and Rep. Mac Thornberry (House Armed Services) all condemned Iran's "direct attack," and demanded "measured" retaliation.

+"Iran directly attacked a United States asset over international waters," the Republicans wrote.
+"This provocation comes a week after they attacked and destroyed two commercial tankers in international waters.
+There must be a measured response to these actions.
+President Trump and his national security team remain clear-eyed on the situation and what must be done in response to increased Iranian aggression.
+In Congress, we stand ready to support our men and women in uniform, our country, and our allies in the region.”

-House Speaker Nancy Pelosi, D-Calif, issued a statement after the briefing calling for calm.
+House Speaker Nancy Pelosi, D-Calif, issued a separate statement after the briefing calling for calm.

 TRUMP SAYS IRAN’S US DRONE SHOOT-DOWN MAY HAVE BEEN ‘MISTAKE,’ BUT ‘COUNTRY WILL NOT STAND FOR IT’